Songtech-0912/songtech-0912.github.io/content/integration.md

 \int x^3 e^x dx
 $$

-We construct a table of $u$ and all its derivatives on the left, and $dv$ and all its integrals (I) on the right, and alternating signs in front, until the derivative is zero:
+We construct a table of $u$ and all its derivatives (D) on the left, and $dv$ and all its integrals (I) on the right, and alternating signs in front, until the derivative is zero:

 | Sign | D | I |
 |----|---|---|